mapircamera/Kernel/recommended-sd-cards.md

 #Recommended microSD Storage for Kernel Cameras

 ##*Results below are not final.
-We just identified a driver issue with the memory card capture speed and should have it fixed next week, resulting in 2x rates.*
+We just identified a driver issue with the memory card capture speed and should have it fixed soon, resulting in 2x rates.*

 Kernel cameras were designed to allow for max continuous RAW image capture.
 To allow for these capture speeds it is important to use a memory card capable of keeping up with the required write speeds.
 While any microSD card up to 128GB can be used, we recommended the ones tested below for optimal results: